simpleinjector/Documentation/source/wpfintegration.rst

         static void Main() {
             var container = Bootstrap();

-            // Possible other configuration, e.g. of your desired MVVM toolkit.
+            // ANy additional other configuration, e.g. of your desired MVVM toolkit.

             RunApplication(container);
         }